fundiddad/ST-OEOS/README.md

 ### Build Notes

 - **Do NOT manually modify** files in `SillyTavern-release/public/scripts/extensions/third-party/oeos-st-extension/`
+- Plugin core files: modify in `oeos-st-extension/`
-- All changes should be made in `oeos-plugin-core/` or `openeos-master/src/`
+- Vue player code: modify in `openeos-master/src/`
 - Each build automatically syncs the latest code to the SillyTavern extension directory

 ## Installation